 Tapas and literature in the Las Letras neighbourhood

-The Las Letras neighbourhood is located between Plaza de Santa Ana and Calle de las Huertas.
+The Las Letras neighbourhood is located between Plaza de Santa Ana square and Calle de las Huertas.
 It is famous because the most famous writers of the Spanish Golden Age lived here.
-In fact, you will find the tomb of Cervantes in the Convent of Las Trinitarias, and the Lope de Vega House-Museum.
+In fact, you will find the tomb of Cervantes in the Convent of Las Trinitarias, as well as the Lope de Vega Museum-House.
 Strolling through these streets filled with old bookshops, theatres and shops is a really lovely experience.
 And if you look down you will also see some of the most emblematic dates of these writers inscribed on the ground.

 This neighbourhood is also well-known for its tapas bars.
 It is full of traditional taverns where you can try the typical Madrid stew, patatas bravas and Iberian ham, as well as different international cuisines.